 Why the AirMini is the easiest CPAP to battery-power

-Most CPAP machines are power-hungry.
-Run an AirSense 11 with its heated humidifier and you're pulling 40-60W, which means you need a massive battery for even one night.
+Picking a ResMed AirMini battery is easier than for any other CPAP because the machine sips power.
+Most CPAP machines are power-hungry — run an AirSense 11 with its heated humidifier and you're pulling 40-60W, which means you need a massive battery for even one night.

 The AirMini is different.
 It has no powered humidifier at all.
 It uses a passive HumidX moisture exchanger that adds zero watts to your power draw.
 That keeps the average consumption at 6-7 watts, with brief peaks around 18W on inhale.

 The practical result: a 50 Wh battery that weighs under a pound will run your AirMini for a full night.
-That opens up options that just don't exist for other CPAP machines.
+That opens up options that just don't exist for other CPAP machines — including tiny USB-C power banks, ultralight CPAP-specific batteries, and compact power stations.

 AirMini power specs at a glance